YellenkiAbhilash/number_plate_detection/README.md

-# 🚗 Vehicle Counter and Tracker with OpenCV
+# 🚗 Number Plate Detection

 This project is a Python-based vehicle counting and tracking system using OpenCV.
 It processes a video input, detects moving vehicles, tracks their paths, and counts how many pass **upward** and **downward** across predefined lines.